 You can purchase Through Fire and Ruin here:

 As an Amazon Associate I may earn commission from purchases made using these links.

-If you enjoy fantasy books then you will love my epic fantasy Sentinal series.
+If you enjoy fantasy romance books then you will love my new release SoulBreather, part of the Realm of Darkness Anthology, or on preorder here, and my epic fantasy Sentinal series.
 As a new threat against Remargaren is discovered, only one man can wake the ancient guards who can protect them, only he doesn’t know how.
 Start the adventure and stay for the journey.
-Sign up to my newsletter and download a free novella called Sentinals Stirring and keep up with progress on my next books are published.
+Sign up to my newsletter and download a free novella called Sentinals Stirring and get notified when my next books are published.